Interview by Allan Gardner

 What has been your experience of this artist-scientist collaboration?

-In Traverse, a new two-channel work accompanying Continuous Topography, you have digitally composited 600 images taken by a drone, what is your experience of working with this technology?
+In Traverse, a new two-channel work accompanying Continuous Topography, you have digitally composited 600 images taken by a drone.
+What is your experience of working with this technology?

 Would you consider your work akin to a contemporary version of Naturalists as John Ruskin and his protégés the Pre-Raphaelites?

-Yes, Continuous Topography is directly related to the tradition of artists, like John Ruskin and William Turner, who documented Mont Blanc and its glaciers, or Timothy O’Sullivan and Carlton Watkins, who were the first photographers to document glaciers in the American West.
+Yes, Continuous Topography is directly related to the tradition of artists like John Ruskin and William Turner, who documented Mont Blanc and its glaciers, or Timothy O’Sullivan and Carlton Watkins, who were the first photographers to document glaciers in the American West.
 The historic trajectory and chain of associations might be thought of as being that Watkins’ and O’Sullivan’s photographic surveys were re-used by the ecology movement to lobby the US Government.

-They were instrumental in the first laws to preserve ‘wilderness’ being enacted.
-The 19th Century American Geologist Clarence King who led these surveys and commissioned Watkins and O’Sullivan was highly influenced by the writing and ideas of Ruskin.
-Their images were, of course, highly emotive and subjective interpretations of a place, which gained a political traction by being appropriated for other reasons.
-What I’m interested in is how those photographs had their own independent existence in the world as objects, independent of their original purpose.
+They were instrumental in enacting the first laws to preserve ‘wilderness’.
+The 19th Century American Geologist Clarence King, who led these surveys and commissioned Watkins and O’Sullivan, was highly influenced by the writing and ideas of Ruskin.
+Their images were highly emotive and subjective interpretations of a place, which gained political traction by being appropriated for other reasons.
+I’m interested in how those photographs had their own independent existence in the world as objects, independent of their original purpose.
 Continuous Topography is a visual representation of what I call “a future archaeology”: we see the world as if from a distant point in time rather than space.

 What is your chief enemy of creativity?